 Cancelling a TV Licence is one of many practical tasks that falls to families and executors in the days after a death.
-Unlike many subscriptions, TV Licensing does not require a death certificate to process a cancellation – and if there are full months remaining on the licence, you can claim a refund for those unused months.
-The process can be done by phone or online.
+Unlike many subscriptions, TV Licensing does not require a death certificate – and if there are complete months remaining on the licence, you can claim a refund for those unused months.
+The process takes only a few minutes by phone or online.

-This guide explains how to notify TV Licensing, what information you will need, how refunds work, and what happens in more complex situations: Direct Debit payments, households where others are still watching TV, and the over-75 free licence.
+This guide covers how to notify TV Licensing, what information you will need, how the refund is calculated (including the updated 2026/27 rate of £180 per year), and what happens in more complex situations: Direct Debit payments, quarterly instalments, households where others are still watching TV, the over-75 free licence, care home residents, and what the licence means for streaming and BBC iPlayer.

 How to notify TV Licensing

-TV Licensing can be reached by phone or via an online form on their website.
+TV Licensing can be contacted by phone or via an online form on their website.

 By phone